 The great thing about WordPress websites are that because it’s so widely used, there will be multiple solutions to each problem.
 You just need to figure out which one is suitable for you.

-There are two affiliate links to Siteground and WP-Rocket in this blog article.
+There are a few affiliate links like Siteground and WP Rocket in this blog article.
 These are two services I use myself and would recommend even if I didn’t have affiliate programs with each respectively.

 Purchasing through these affiliate links will have no bearing on your cost.
 It’s exactly the same price.
 This website just takes a small percentage which goes toward supporting the website running costs.
 Your support is much appreciated and will help me keep this website running.
 And I hope I have answered that burning question of how to create a wordpress website with siteground.